[[(A1) The Secretary of State—

 (a) may by order require a body to pay a fee in connection with the grant or maintenance of recognition of the body under section 391, and

-(b) may refuse recognition, or revoke an order of recognition under
+(b) may refuse recognition, or revoke an order

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.